-This WLAN would be used by college faculty, staff, and administration using managed client devices, such as laptops, PDAs, and so on.
-The secured staff WLAN is designed to provide secure access and good performance for devices controlled by the community college network administration staff.
-Unlike the student and guest access WLANs, devices that are used on the secured staff WLAN are usually procured and deployed by (or with the knowledge and cooperation of) the community college network administration staff on behalf of faculty and other university staff users.
-Faculty and staff users are typically prohibited from bringing their own personal PDAs, laptops, or voice over WLAN (VoWLAN) phones to use on the secured staff WLAN.
-This allows, for example, a baseline level of authentication and encryption to be deployed for the secured staff WLAN without concern for whether or not the devices using the secured staff WLAN can support this level of authentication and encryption.
+This WLAN would be used by enterprise employees, administrators and other staff members using managed client devices, such as laptops, PDAs, and so on.
+The secured staff WLAN is designed to provide secure access and good performance for devices supported by the medium enterprise network administration staff.
+Devices that are used on the secured staff WLAN are usually procured and deployed by (or with the knowledge and cooperation of) the medium enterprise network administration staff on behalf of full-time and temporary employees.
+These employees are typically prohibited from bringing their own personal PDAs, laptops, or voice over WLAN (VoWLAN) phones to use on the secured staff WLAN.
+This allows, for example, a uniform baseline level of authentication and encryption to be deployed for the secured staff WLAN across all such devices.
+An underlying assumption made here is that only devices supporting compatible authentication and encryption would be considered for deployment at all.